The

 There

-allowed marriage among priests and monks.
-There are many historical
+Scotland allowed marriage among priests and monks.
+There are many

-examples of this, including our own Ciothruadh Mag Fhionnghail.
-Concubines
+historical examples of this, including our own Ciothruadh Mag Fhionnghail.

-were also common.
-Many Irish and Scottish surnames, of Gaelic origin,
+Concubines were also common.
+Many Irish and Scottish surnames, of

-attest to this.
-Examples are, Gillespie/Mac Giolla Easbuig (son of
+Gaelic origin, attest to this.
+Examples are, Gillespie/Mac Giolla

-the bishop), McAleese/Mac Giolla Íosa (son of the follower
+Easbuig (son of the bishop), McAleese/Mac Giolla Íosa (son

-of Jesus), McAnespie/Mac an Easbuig (son of the bishop), McEvanny/Mac
+of the follower of Jesus), McAnespie/Mac an Easbuig (son of the

-of the tonsured one), Prior/Mac an Phríora (son of the prior)
+one), Prior/Mac an Phríora (son of the prior) and many many

 The

-monks lived well, Celtic monks were unworldly; Roman monks were worldly,
+Roman monks lived well, Celtic monks were unworldly; Roman monks

-Celtic bishops practiced humility; Roman bishops paraded pomp, Celtic
+were worldly, Celtic bishops practiced humility; Roman bishops paraded

-bishops were ministers of the flock; Roman bishops were monarchs of
+pomp, Celtic bishops were ministers of the flock; Roman bishops

-clan thereafter adapted to become Roman Catholics and remained staunchly
+to become Roman Catholics and remained staunchly Roman Catholic

-Roman Catholic thereafter.
-For centuries the Irish have fought for
+thereafter.
+For centuries the Irish have fought for their Catholic

-their Catholic heritage during many centuries of religious and cultural
+heritage during many centuries of religious and cultural oppresion.

 ST